Cicely Tyson, groundbreaking award-winning actor, dead at 96

 Tyson’s death was announced by her family, via her manager Larry Thompson, who did not immediately provide additional details.

 “With heavy heart, the family of Miss Cicely Tyson announces her peaceful transition this afternoon.
-At this time, please allow the family their privacy,” according to a statement issued through Thompson.
+At this time, please allow the family their privacy,” the statement said.

 A onetime model, she began her screen career with bit parts but gained fame in the early 1970s when Black women were finally starting to get starring roles.
-Tyson refused to take parts simply for the paycheck, remaining choosey.
+Tyson refused to take parts simply for the paycheck.

 “I’m very selective as I’ve been my whole career about what I do.
 Unfortunately, I’m not the kind of person who works only for money.
 It has to have some real substance for me to do it,” she told The Associated Press in 2013.

 Tributes from Broadway and Hollywood poured in, including from Tracie Thomas who thanked her for paving the way.
 “A queen and a trailblazer indeed,” she wrote on Twitter.
-Former co-star Marlee Matlin wrote: “She was a consummate pro and all class.”
 Director Kenny Leon added: “God bless the greatest and the tallest tree.”

 Besides her Oscar nomination, she won two Emmys for playing the 110-year-old former slave in the 1974 television drama “The Autobiography of Miss Jane Pittman.”
 A new generation of moviegoers saw her in the 2011 hit “The Help.”